Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in UO

-In DFT+\Uff, the energy variation are similar (see graphs (a) and (b) of Fig.~\ref{fig:optim-wannier}) for the calculations using either atomic or Wannier orbitals.
-This is expected as the equilibrium volumes are similar as shown previously on Fig.~\ref{fig:optim-hist}.
-In DFT+\Uff+\Upp, the energy variations are different (graphs (c) and (d)), coherently with the fact that the equilibrium volume are different.
-The analysis of these graphs shows that a large contribution to the change of volume comes from $E_U$.
+In DFT+\Uff, the energy variations are similar [see Figs.~\ref{fig:optim-wannier}(a) and \ref{fig:optim-wannier}(b)] for the calculations using either atomic or Wannier orbitals.
+This is expected as the equilibrium volumes are similar as shown previously in Fig.~\ref{fig:optim-hist}.
+In DFT+\Uff+\Upp, the energy variations are different [Figs.~\ref{fig:optim-wannier}(c) and \ref{fig:optim-wannier}(d)], coherent with the fact that the equilibrium volumes are different.
+Analysis of these graphs shows that a large contribution to the change in volume comes from $E_U$.
 Indeed, by comparing the evolution of this term, we observe that for atomic orbitals, it decreases with the volume, whereas for Wannier orbitals, it increases with the volume.
-The $E_U$ contains two contributions coming respectively from \Upp{} and \Uff{}.
-The \Uff{} term in $E_U$ has a similar variation as seen in (a) and (b).
-Thus the difference in the variation of $E_U$ in (c) and (d) comes mainly from the \Upp{} term in $E_U$.
+The $E_U$ contains two contributions coming respectively, from \Upp{} and \Uff{}.
+The \Uff{} term in $E_U$ has a similar variation as seen in Figs.~\ref{fig:optim-wannier}(a) and \ref{fig:optim-wannier}(b).
+Thus the difference in the variation of $E_U$ in Figs~\ref{fig:optim-wannier}(c) and \ref{fig:optim-wannier}(d) comes mainly from the \Upp{} term in $E_U$.
 As \Upp{} is fixed, this difference is linked to the evolution of occupations as a function of volume which are plotted in Fig.~\ref{fig:occupation}.
-As expected, the $p$ occupation of each orbital have a different variation when volume increases in the two cases: it decreases for atomic orbitals and increases for Wannier orbitals.
-The variation of the number of $p$ electrons in the calculation using Wannier orbitals is expected on a physical basis: When volume increases, oxygen $p$ orbitals and uranium $f$ orbitals are less hybridized so that $p$ like bands contains a lower contribution of $f$ orbitals, and thus occupations of $p$ orbitals increases.
+As expected, the $p$ occupations have a different variation when volume increases in the two cases: It decreases for atomic orbitals and increases for Wannier orbitals.
+The variation in the number of $p$ electrons in the calculation using Wannier orbitals is expected on a physical basis: When the volume increases, oxygen $p$ orbitals and uranium $f$ orbitals are less hybridized, so that $p$-like bands contain a lower contribution of $f$ orbitals, and thus occupation of $p$ orbitals increases.
 So we can expect the Wannier calculation to give more physical results.
-The variation of $n_p$ in the calculation using atomic orbitals appears nonphysical.
-It might be related to the fact that atomic orbitals are not adequate to describe accurately these ionic systems as a function of volume \footnote{Indeed, at large volume, if the atomic orbital where adapted, the occupations should be close to one for each $p$ orbital, we do not observe such behavior}.
+The variation in $n_p$ in the calculation using atomic orbitals appears to be nonphysical.
+It might be related to the fact that atomic orbitals are not adequate to describe accurately these ionic systems as a function of volume \footnote{Indeed, at large volume, if the atomic orbital were adapted, the occupations should be close to 1 for each $p$ orbital; we do not observe such behavior}.

-Let's understand now how these variations of $n_p$ impact the energy versus volume curve.
+Let us understand now how these variations in $n_p$ impact the energy-versus-volume curve.